Recent from talks

 Professionalism

-Professionalism is a set of standards that an individual is expected to adhere to in a workplace, usually in order to appear serious, uniform, and/or respectful.
-What constitutes professionalism is hotly debated and varies from workplace to workplace and between cultures.
-Professionalism is typically defined as a mix of professional ethics and dress code.
+Professionalism is a set of standards that an individual is expected to adhere to in a workplace, usually in order to appear serious, uniform, or respectful.
+What constitutes professionalism is often debated and varies from workplace to workplace and between cultures.
+Professionalism is typically defined as a mix of professional ethics, appropriate behavior, and dress code.

 Common traits of a "professional" person include:

-Having tattoos is considered taboo in some workplaces, but this has been changing in recent years.[when?]
+Having tattoos is considered taboo in some workplaces, but this has been changing in the 21st century.
 A University of Miami survey found that respondents who had tattoos were more likely to be employed than non-tattooed respondents, although the researchers cautioned that this result was correlative.
 In New Zealand, some businesses have dropped bans on traditional Māori tattoos.